Town Farm Road 2 in Farmington, ME

 • pro Jodi helped the family find a vacation home on a lake.

-• pro The reviewers found County Seat Realty refreshing and helpful and felt they were able to find their perfect home.
+• pro The County Seat Realty team is refreshing and helpful, and clients enjoyed working with them to find their perfect home.

 Cons